All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Market positioning: Tirzepatide is priced comparably to semaglutide (Wegovy/Ozempic), creating a market standard in the GLP-1 class.

 While the pricing rationale is understandable from a business perspective, the cost barrier is real for patients paying out of pocket.
-That is why understanding all available options is essential.
+That's why understanding all available options is important.

 Options for Reducing Tirzepatide Cost